HeinrichApfelmus/threepenny-gui/samples/README.md

     cd samples
     ./runhaskell Chat.hs

-(The scripts check whether there is a [cabal sandbox][] in the parent directory and uses this instead of the global package database; this is very useful for me as a library author)
+These scripts check whether you have set up a [cabal sandbox][] or, alternatively, the [stack utility][stack] for use with this library, and uses these instead of the global package database; this is very useful for me as a library author.

-To run the examples with `stack` do the following:
+(To set up the examples with `stack`, do the following

     git clone https://github.com/HeinrichApfelmus/threepenny-gui.git
     cd threepenny-gui/